-The struggle against cigarette smoking has been an impossible one.
+The fight against cigarette smoking has proven to be an almost impossible one.
 Smoking is an important social and health issue today as it was a century ago.
 In fact, the past century was dubbed the cigarette century.

 Despite the perceived extraordinary success in controlling combustible tobacco use, progress has stalled in reducing premature deaths from tobacco; primarily caused by cigarettes or other combusting tobacco products and not necessarily by nicotine.
 And the dominance of cigarettes over the past 100 years threatens to persist for another century.

 Two philosophies have dominated tobacco control: abstinence and harm reduction.
 Abstinence implies avoiding all tobacco use behavior because there is no safe tobacco or nicotine level.
 If avoidance is not practical or realistic, harm reduction sets a goal that minimizes the harm caused by the behavior.
 Tension between reduction and abstinence advocates can be divisive.